GateNLP/python-gatenlp/docs/index.md

+# GateNLP
-# gatenlp - A package for NLP similar to the Java Gate NLP framework
+## A package for NLP similar to the Java GATE NLP framework

 This is a package for representing the basic elements of text processing and NLP in a way that is very similar to the